 Print materials found in the Boley Law Library include: federal, state, foreign and international primary materials and secondary sources.

-The Library Commons contains the microform collection, indices, and reference materials.
+The Boley Atrium contains the microform collection, indices, and reference materials.
 The materials in the Reading Room include treatises and periodicals, as well as federal, regional and state primary and secondary sources, International and British materials.
 Environmental treatises and periodicals are also found here.
-Each stack is numbered, and the stacks are divided by a large aisle.
-There is an “A” side and a “B” side to the stacks.

-The law library maintains three closed-stack areas: the Reserve Collection, the Storage Collection and Off-site Storage.
+The law library maintains two closed-stack areas: the Reserve Collection, and the Storage Collection.
+The Reserve Collection houses required textbooks for law school courses.
 The Storage Collection houses older primary materials and superseded editions of treatises.
-The Off-site storage facility contains additional superseded editions of treatises and selected journals.
-Storage materials will be retrieved by Library Desk staff upon request.
-Off-site Storage materials will be retrieved within 24 hours of request, except on weekends.
+Storage and Reserve materials will be retrieved by Library Desk staff upon request.

 Federal and Regional Materials

 Selected federal and regional reporters, codes and digests are located on the south stacks (“B” stacks).
 Included in this section (generally from front to back in the stacks) are the following: